 You’ve heard it before and you’ll hear it again.
 Fresh water is a precious resource – and it’s in short supply.
-Growing food at home means regular watering, but despite this, growing your own veg is far less of a drain on the environment than buying it in a store.
+Growing food at home means regular watering.
+Despite this, growing your own veg is far less of a drain on the environment than buying it in a store.
 All the same, you’d like to save water – not only as a benefit to the environment – but also as a saving on effort, time, and your utility bill.
 It’s the right thing to do, and it’s the smart thing to do.
 Let’s take a look at how!

-Cut Down on Lawn Area
+Save Water Tip #1 – Down on Lawn Area

 Lawns were once a massive status symbol.
 They needed to be cut by hand, and few people could afford to have one.
 They still have their place, especially if you have kids or pets needing a friendly surface for outdoor play, but they’re way more maintenance-intensive than beds and keeping them looking good means using water on what is, essentially, an unproductive space.
 It doesn’t produce food.
 It looks – okay – but unexciting.
 It needs to be weeded (hello work) and mowed (hello emissions) and it needs regular water in dry spells.
 That’s just the start.
 Keep the lawn area to the minimum you need for leisure activities and focus on gardening that’s good for your palate or your soul instead.